Electromagnetic Information Theory-Based Statistical Channel Model for Improved Channel Estimation: Proposed EIT-MMSE Channel Estimation Algorithm

 where ${\bf w} = k_0 {\bf z}$, ${\bf z} = ({\bf x}_\alpha - {\bf x}_\beta) - \ri {\bm \mu}/k_0$, $\mu = \|{\bm \mu}\|$, and

 Here, the symbol $\hat{\bf w} = {\bf w}/|{\bf w}|$. \end{lemma} \begin{IEEEproof} Details are shown in {\bf Appendix~\ref{app:proof-lemma-1}}. \end{IEEEproof}

-Notice that the goal of kernel learning is to fit the EIT kernel-defined GRF to the observed data ${\bf y}\in\mathbb{C}^{|A|\times 1}$.
+Notice that the goal of kernel learning is to fit the EMCF-defined GRF to the observed data ${\bf y}\in\mathbb{C}^{|A|\times 1}$.
 Before performing kernel learning, we first need to specify the marginal log likelihood function $\ell(\theta | {\bf y})$ as the objective function.
-To enhance the expressibility of the model, we choose the mixed EM kernel to be the convex combination of multiple sub-kernels, i.e.,
+To enhance the expressibility of the model, we choose the mixed EMCF to be the convex combination of multiple sub-correlation functions, i.e.,

+where $w_s\geq 0$ are the non-negative weights satisfying $\sum_s w_s = 1$, and ${\bm \theta}$ represents the collection of all the hyperparameters that contain $S$ different hyperparameters $\theta_s\in\Theta$.
+Theoretically, a finite number of mixed vMF kernels can approximate the angular power spectrum of arbitrary incident EM fields.